JxrdnOnly/linky-bot/README.md

 # linky
-Linky is a discord bot that runs on Heroku.
+Linky is a discord bot that runs on NodeJS.
 It scrapes URL of attachments from Discord messages, and saves them to MongoDB.
 It uses`discord.js` and `mongoose` as dependencies.

 ## Setup

-Two Heroku environment variables need to be configured before it can be deployed to Heroku.
+Two environment variables need to be configured before it can be deployed to Heroku.

 ```
 BOT_TOKEN = bot token from Discord developer portal